ferzkopp/RB4InstrumentMapper/README.md

 ## Error Logs

 In the case that the program crashes, an error log is saved to a `RB4InstrumentMapper` > `Logs` folder inside your Documents folder.
 Make sure to include it when getting help or creating an issue report for the crash.

-## Other Versions

-A fork of this code with an updated interface, 64bit version and other improvements is available at: https://github.com/TheNathannator/RB4InstrumentMapper

 ## References